-CCIR expects that any potential or actual conflicts of interest be avoided or properly managed and not affect the fair treatment of customers.
+CCIR and CISRO expect that any potential or actual conflicts of interest be avoided or properly managed and not affect the fair treatment of Customers.

-In their dealings either with each other or with customers, insurers and intermediaries may encounter conflicts of interest.
-As intermediaries interact with both customers and insurers, they may be more likely to encounter potential or actual conflicts of interests.
-Where conflicting interests compete with duties of care owed to customers, they may create risks that insurers, intermediaries or any person acting on their behalf will not act to support the fair treatment of customers.
+In their dealings either with each other or with Customers, Insurers and Intermediaries may encounter conflicts of interest.
+As Intermediaries interact with both Customers and Insurers, they may be more likely to encounter potential or actual conflicts of interests.
+Where conflicting interests compete with duties of care owed to Customers, they may create risks that Insurers, Intermediaries or any person acting on their behalf will not act to support the fair treatment of Customers.